 - Publisher experience and status.
 Newer or smaller independent presses, or big publishers who want to be associated with a very popular author, may feel it necessary to pay higher royalties to attract or retain writing talent.
-Bigger trade publishers may pay lower rates and advances since they have a larger pool of authors to consider and they may have more costs which can drive down royalties.
+Bigger trade publishers may pay lower rates and advances since they have a larger pool of authors to consider and they may have more costs that can drive down royalties.

 - Book subject and market.
 When publishers consider a manuscript for publication, they will look at the potential level of sales (in both number of books to be sold and dollars) the market could deliver.
 If the market is small and unlikely to pay high rates for the work, royalties and advances offered to the author can be small, too.
-Conversely, and as would be expected, for markets with high demand and high potential sales dollar volume, publishers may be more willing to consider a higher advance or royalty pay scheme for authors.
-Therefore, when pitching a publisher with a proposal, authors would be well advised to highlight the size, strength and any positive trends for the book's market.
+Conversely, and as would be expected, for markets with high demand and high potential sales dollar volume, publishers may be more willing to consider a higher advance or royalty payment scheme for authors.
+Therefore, when pitching a publisher with a proposal, authors would be well advised to highlight the size, strength, and any positive trends for the book's market.

 - Amount of advance.
 For higher advances, a publisher could reduce the royalty rate offered to an author to help offset the more costly advance.

-(The following discussion of royalties ONLY applies to authors who use a self publishing platform.)
+(The following discussion of royalties ONLY applies to authors who use a self-publishing platform.)

-Unlike traditionally published works, royalties from self publishing are not dependent on the status of the author, publisher or market.
-Typically, the royalty rates paid to authors are established by the self publishing platform used, are non-negotiable and depend on costs to produce and distribute the book or ebook.
+Unlike traditionally published works, royalties from self-publishing are not dependent on the status of the author, publisher, or market.
+Typically, the royalty rates paid to authors are established by the self-publishing platform used, are non-negotiable, and depend on costs to produce and distribute the book or ebook.

 One of the biggest variables impacting these royalties is the distribution channel through which the author's book is sold.
 Retail outlets such as bookstores take the highest distribution fees.
 Ebook platforms, such as Amazon's Kindle Direct Publishing (KDP), have lower distribution fees when compared to print, resulting in greater royalty shares for authors.
 Even though the retail prices of ebooks are usually lower than print, the actual dollar value of ebook royalties may, surprisingly, be higher!